Zettelkasten-Method/atom-plumber/README.md

 # atom-plumber package

-Send selected text or word under cursor to the [plan9](https://swtch.com/plan9port/) [plumber](https://swtch.com/plan9port/man/man4/plumber.html).
+Send text to the [Plan 9](https://swtch.com/plan9port/) [plumber](https://swtch.com/plan9port/man/man4/plumber.html) from within Atom.
+Sends the currently selected text, hyperlink or word under the cursor to the plumber.

 Requires [`plumber` to be installed](https://github.com/9fans/plan9port/) and available on your path.
-Also requires a valid [`plumbing` file](https://github.com/search?utf8=%E2%9C%93&q=9p+write+plumb%2Frules+filename%3Aplumbing) so that `plumber` knows how to interpret the messages you're sending to it from Atom.
+Also requires a valid [`plumbing` file](https://github.com/search?utf8=%E2%9C%93&q=9p+write+plumb%2Frules+filename%3Aplumbing) so that `plumber` can interpret the messages you're sending to it from Atom.

 ## Usage